THEWhiteArrow/ml-general-stock-predictions/gsp/gsp/NOTES.md

+# TODO:

+-   add moving averages to the model_v2

 # NOTES AND OBSERVATIONS

 -   the model is to be trained on the stocks historical data that includes main features such as: